 Ten inspiring poems by female poets

-Read these inspiring poems from some of our favourite women writers, including Carol Ann Duffy, Maya Angelou and Sylvia Plath.
-Read on for poems by these powerful female voices about feminism, immigration, identity and more.
+Read these inspirational poems from some of our favourite women writers, including Carol Ann Duffy, Maya Angelou and Sylvia Plath.
+Read on for inspiring poems by these powerful female voices about feminism, immigration, identity and more.

 ‘You may shoot me with your words,